davidpots/playsongnotes/_songs/[Maggie Rogers] Light On.md

     Melody rhythm => |     O     0     O     O   0     |         O = index finger on
                      | 1 e + a 2 e + a 3 e + a 4 e + a |         0 = index finger off
     Thumb rhythm  => | x           x       x       x   |

-## Lyrics w/ chords

-Capo 2nd fret.

-    VERSE
-                C
-    Would you believe me now...
-         G                             Fmaj7
-    If I told you I got caught up in a wave, almost gave it away C
-    Would you hear me out...
-         G                            Fmaj7
-    If I told you I was terrified for days, thought I was gonna break

-    PRE-CHORUS

-        Am                               G
-        Oh, I couldn't stop it, tried to slow it all down Fmaj7
-        Crying in the bathroom, had to figure it out Am                        G                Fmaj7
-        With everyone around me saying, "You must be so happy now"

-    CHORUS
-                            C                            G
-            Oh, if you keep reaching out, then I'll keep coming back Fmaj7
-            And if you're gone for good, then I'm okay with that Am                           G          Em                 Fmaj7
-            ...If you leave the light on, then I'll leave the light on

 ## Best videos of this song